eHabitat/ehabitat/README copy.md

 At the end of training, the best model weights, model configuration and training configuration are stored in a `final_model` folder available in  `my_model/MODEL_NAME_training_YYYY-MM-DD_hh-mm-ss` (with `my_model` being the `output_dir` argument of the `BaseTrainerConfig`).
 If you further set the `steps_saving` argument to a certain value, folders named `checkpoint_epoch_k` containing the best model weights, optimizer, scheduler, configuration and training configuration at epoch *k* will also appear in `my_model/MODEL_NAME_training_YYYY-MM-DD_hh-mm-ss`.

-##  Training on TimeXAI datasets
+##  Training on eHabitat datasets
-We also provide a training script example [here](https://github.com/XgenTimeSeries/xgen-timeseries/tree/main/examples/scripts/training.py) that can be used to train the models on benchmarks datasets (Ukdale, Refit, Redd    ).
+We also provide a training script example [here](https://github.com/XgenTimeSeries/eHabitat-timeseries/tree/main/examples/scripts/training.py) that can be used to train the models on benchmarks datasets (Ukdale, Refit, Redd    ).

 ```bash
 python training.py --dataset ukdale --model_name TimeGAN --model_config 'configs/ae_config.json' --training_config 'configs/base_training_config.json'
 ```

-See [README.md](https://github.com/XgenTimeSeries/xgen-timeseries/tree/main/examples/scripts/README.md) for further details on this script
+See [README.md](https://github.com/XgenTimeSeries/eHabitat-timeseries/tree/main/examples/scripts/README.md) for further details on this script

 ## Generate new Time Series

 ### Using the `TimeGenerationPipeline`

-The easiest way to launch a data generation from a trained model consists in using the built-in `TimeGenerationPipeline` provided in XGen.
+The easiest way to launch a data generation from a trained model consists in using the built-in `TimeGenerationPipeline` provided in eHabitat.
 Say you want to generate 100 samples using a `MAFSampler` all you have to do is 1) relaod the trained model, 2) define the sampler's configuration and 3) create and launch the `TimeGenerationPipeline`.

 ### Samplers Modules